TopHillRobotics/quadruped-robot/navigation/README.md

 - **sensor_gazebo_plugin** contains some sensor gazebo_plugin

 - **slam** contains some slam demos of some basic frameworks, such as radar-based gmapping, cartographer, as well as tests and configuration files for the current mainstream SLAM frameworks.
-Such as vision-based ORB-SLAM2, vision and IMU fusion ORB-SLAM3, radar, IMU,gps fusion LIO-SAM, radar, vision, IMU fusion LVI-SAM, etc.
+Such as vision-based ORB-SLAM2, vision and IMU fusion ORB-SLAM3, radar, IMU and gps fusion LIO-SAM, radar, vision and IMU fusion LVI-SAM, etc.

 - **navigation** Contains some demos for path planning and autonomous navigation.